janscholten/ppmp/README.md

 ```
 python ppmp.py
 ```
-and it should output a csv (for the header, use the `--header` argument) By default, PPMP learns the `Pendulum-v0` problem using synthesised feedback.
+and it should output a csv (batch mode: for the header, use the `--header` argument).
+By default, PPMP learns the `Pendulum-v0` problem using synthesised feedback.
 If you'd like to correct yourself, try
 ```
 python ppmp.py --algorithm ppmp_human